FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Benchmark

 \subsection{Comparison with Other Benchmarks}

 Early benchmarks for 3D face reconstruction use fitted 3D landmarks\cite{bulat2017far} or fitted 3DMM\cite{booth20183d, booth20173d} for evaluation.
 Considering the accuracy of fitted 3DMM is low, latter benchmarks choose to capture RGBD data for evaluation\cite{RingNet, feng2018evaluation}.
 NoW benchmark\cite{RingNet} and Feng \etal's benchmark\cite{feng2018evaluation} are the only large-scale reconstructed benchmarks for 3D face reconstruction.
 NoW benchmark contains $2054$ images of $100$ subjects captured with an iPhone X, and a separate 3D head scan for each subject.
 Feng \etal's benchmark contains $2000$ images of $125$ subjects captured by an RGB camera and a head scanner.
 Both benchmarks take various head poses, expressions, and lighting conditions into account, while the accuracy of ground-truth shape is limited to the hand-hold 3D scanner and the aligning algorithm.
-Comparing to these methods, our benchmark provides extremely well-aligned and fidelity 3D shape captured by multi-view camera array (error < 0.2mm) as ground-truth, and provides in-the-wild data and in-the-lab data for a comprehensive evaluation.
+Compared to these methods, our benchmark provides extremely well-aligned and fidelity 3D shapes captured by a multi-view camera array (error $< 0.2mm$) as ground truth and provides in-the-wild data and in-the-lab data for a comprehensive evaluation.
 Our benchmark considers comparing methods according to poses, focal length, and expressions, which reveals more challenges.
-Besides, our benchmark and the previous two are complementary in terms of race: the subjects of our benchmark are mostly oriental faces, while the subjects of NoW and Feng \etal's benchmark are mostly western faces.
-The comparison between facescape-benchmark and NoW benchmark are summarized in Table~\ref{tab:benchmark_compare}.
+NoW benchmark aims at evaluating the accuracy of a neutralized 3D face, so it requires the method to be a parametric method that can be neutralized.
+By contrast, our benchmark aims at evaluating the accuracy of a 3D face at the moment the photo was taken, so the face may be in any facial expression and the method does not need to be parametric.
+Besides, our benchmark and the previous benchmarks are complementary in terms of race: the subjects of our benchmark are mostly oriental faces, while the subjects of NoW and Feng \etal's benchmark are mostly Western faces.
+The comparison between the facescape benchmark and previous benchmarks is summarized in Table~\ref{tab:benchmark_compare}.